HaakmanWout/AutoKeypresser/README.md

 # AutoKeypresser

-This software application can be used for repetitive actions concerning Keyboard input.
+This software application can be used for repetitive actions concerning Keyboard input.<br />
-It enables the user to an easy-to-use method of using custom keysets.
+It enables the user to an easy-to-use method of using custom keysets.<br />

-Features:
+Features:<br />
--Window at the top-left of the screen with all the options.
+-Window at the top-left of the screen with all the options.<br />
--Start and Stop the automatic keypressing loop with two buttons.
+-Start and Stop the automatic keypressing loop with two buttons.<br />
--Change the keys to a custom set of keys, with specified wait-times.
+-Change the keys to a custom set of keys, with specified wait-times.<br />

-Made by:
+Made by:<br />
-Wout Haakman
+Wout Haakman<br />
-E-mail:   wouthaakman@hotmail.com
+E-mail:   wouthaakman@hotmail.com<br />
-Github:   HaakmanWout
+Github:   HaakmanWout<br />
-Reddit:   u/haakmanwout
+Reddit:   u/haakmanwout<br />